pusher/pusher-websocket-java/README.md

 Pusher uses the concept of [channels](http://pusher.com/docs/channels) as a way of subscribing to data.
 They are identified and subscribed to by a simple name.
 Events are bound to on a channels and are also identified by name.
 To listen to an event you need to implemented the `ChannelEventListener` interface (see **Binding and handling events**).

 As mentioned above, channel subscriptions need only be registered once per `Pusher` instance.
 They are preserved across disconnection and re-established with the server on reconnect.
 They should NOT be re-registered.
-They may, however, be registered before the first call to `connect`.
+They may, however, be registered with a `Pusher` instance before the first call to `connect` - they will be completed with the server as soon as a connection becomes available.

 ### Public channels